On Nilpotent and Solvable Quasi-Einstein Manifolds: Preliminaries

-\begin{defn} A Riemannian manifold $(M,g)$ is locally homogeneous if for every pair of points $x, y\in M$, there exists neighborhoods $U_x$ of $x$ and $V_y$ of $y$ such that there is an isometry $\phi$ mapping $(U_x,g|_{U_x})$ to $(V_y,g|_{V_y})$, with $\phi(x)=y.$ \end{defn} A discrete co-compact subgroup $\Gamma$ of $G$ is called a lattice in $G.$ The compact quotient $\Gamma \backslash G$ is locally homogeneous.
-In \cite[Lemma 2.4]{Lim2020locally}, Lim proves that if $(G,g,X)$ is quasi-Einstein where $G$ is a connected Lie group with a lattice $\Gamma$, $g$ is left-invariant, and $X$ be a vector field which is invariant under $\Gamma$, then $X$ is a left-invariant vector field of $G$.
-Using this Lemma, she proves \cite[Theorem 2.5]{Lim2020locally} which says if $(\Gamma\backslash G, g, X)$ is quasi-Einstein, then $X$ is left-invariant and Killing.
-Unfortunately, there is an error in the proof of \cite[Lemma 2.4]{Lim2020locally} as is pointed out in \cite{Bahuaud2025-vb} (See remarks on page 8 of \cite{Bahuaud2025-vb} before Lemma 2.8.).
-Note that in the 3-dimesional case, \cite[Lemma 2.4]{Lim2020locally} can be proven using a Milnor frame, see \cite[Lemma 2.8]{Bahuaud2025-vb}.
-Therefore, the validity of main results in \cite{Lim2020locally} are still correct despite the error in the proof.
+Here, we discuss quasi-Einstein metrics on compact locally homogeneous spaces obtained by quotienting Lie groups by co-compact lattices. \begin{defn} A Riemannian manifold $(M,g)$ is locally homogeneous if for every pair of points $x, y\in M$, there exist neighborhoods $U_x$ of $x$ and $V_y$ of $y$ such that there is an isometry $\phi$ mapping $(U_x,g|_{U_x})$ to $(V_y,g|_{V_y})$, with $\phi(x)=y.$ \end{defn} Let $\Gamma$ be a lattice of the Lie group $G,$ then the compact quotient $\Gamma \backslash G$ is locally homogeneous.
+In \cite[Lemma 2.4]{Lim2020locally}, Lim proves that if $(G,g,X)$ is \(m\)-quasi-Einstein where $G$ is a connected Lie group with a lattice $\Gamma$, $g$ is left-invariant, and $X$ is a vector field which is invariant under $\Gamma$, then $X$ is a left-invariant vector field of $G$.
+Using this Lemma, she proves \cite[Theorem 2.5]{Lim2020locally} which says if $(\Gamma\backslash G, g, X)$ is invariant \(m\)-quasi-Einstein, then $X$ is left-invariant and Killing.
+Unfortunately, there is an error in the proof of \cite[Lemma 2.4]{Lim2020locally} as is pointed out in \cite{Bahuaud2025-vb} (See remarks on page 8 of \cite{Bahuaud2025-vb} before Lemma 2.8).
+Note that in the three-dimensional case, \cite[Lemma 2.4]{Lim2020locally} can be proven using a Milnor frame, see \cite[Lemma 2.8]{Bahuaud2025-vb}.
+Therefore, the validity of main results in \cite{Lim2020locally} is still correct despite the error in the proof.
 In fact, we give a different approach to justifying that $X$ is left-invariant for a quasi-Einstein Lie group with a lattice, in all dimensions.
-We use the following theorem from \cite[Theorem 1.1 a)]{Costa-Filho2024-dk} (also see \cite{cochran2024killingfieldscompactmquasieinstein}). \begin{thm} Let $M$ is closed (i.e. compact and without boundary) and satisfies $\mRic=\lambda g.$ Then $(M, g)$ has constant scalar curvature if and only if $X$ is Killing. \end{thm} Using this we prove the following theorem. \begin{thm} Let $G$ be a connected Lie group with the lattice $\Gamma.$ Let $\pi:G\longrightarrow \Gamma\backslash G$ be the covering map.
-Let $g$ be a metric on $\Gamma\backslash G$ such that $\Tilde{g}= \pi^*(g)$ is a left-invariant metric on $G$.
-Then $(\Gamma\backslash G,g,X)$ is quasi-Einstein if and only if $(G,\Tilde{g},\Tilde{X})$ is totally left-invariant quasi-Einstein and $\Tilde{X}=\pi^*(X)$ is left-invariant and Killing. \end{thm} \begin{proof} Assume $(\Gamma\backslash G,g,X)$ is quasi-Einstein.
-Since $\Gamma\backslash G$ is locally homogeneous space it has constant scalar curvature.
-Applying Theorem \ref{Eric} we get that $X$ is Killing, so Since $\pi$ is a local isometry, (\ref{eqn X}) implies that $\cL_{\Tilde{X}}\Tilde{g} =0,$ hence $\Tilde{X}$ is Killing.
-This implies that on $\Gamma\backslash G,$
+We use the following theorem from \cite[Theorem 1.1 a)]{Costa-Filho2024-dk} (also see \cite{Ghosh2020mQuasiEinsteinMS} and \cite{cochran2024killingfieldscompactmquasieinstein}). \begin{thm} Let $M$ be closed (i.e. compact and without boundary) and satisfies $\mRic=\lambda g.$ Then $(M, g)$ has constant scalar curvature if and only if $X$ is Killing. \end{thm} Using this we prove the following theorem. \begin{thm} Let $G$ be a connected Lie group with lattice $\Gamma$ and covering map $\pi:G\longrightarrow \Gamma\backslash G$.
+Let $g$ be an invariant metric on $\Gamma\backslash G,$ such that $\tilde{g}=\pi^*(g)$.
+Then $(\Gamma\backslash G,g,X)$ is invariant $m$-quasi-Einstein if and only if $(G,\tilde{g},\tilde{X})$ is totally left-invariant quasi-Einstein and $\tilde{X}=\pi^*(X)$ is left-invariant and Killing. \end{thm} \begin{proof} Assume $(\Gamma\backslash G,g,X)$ is invariant $m$-quasi-Einstein.
+Since $\Gamma\backslash G$ is a locally homogeneous space, it has constant scalar curvature.
+By Theorem \ref{Eric}, the vector field $X$ is Killing, so